phetsims/phet-info/checklists/core-description-review-checklist.md

 - [ ] Unique
 - [ ] Clear
 - [ ] accessibleRoleDescription not repeated in name
 - [ ] Generaly, title case with no punctuation.
-Exception: Critical visual details can be added to names and seperated with commas in certain cases (e.g., Molecule names in Molecules and Light: "Carbon Monoxide⁩, ⁨CO⁩, ⁨Linear⁩")
+Exceptions: Visual name is not capitalized ("Move mass 1"), and critical visual details are added to name using commas ("Carbon Monoxide⁩, ⁨CO⁩, ⁨Linear⁩").

 ### Accessible Help Text